 In order to reduce the environmental impact of streaming, the streaming services themselves need to take the necessary steps to make their services more sustainable.
 However, you too can play a role in reducing the CO2 emissions resulting from online streaming.
 And in no way does this mean skipping out on the next season of The Walking Dead!

-Here’s how to reduce your own carbon footprint when it comes to online streaming:
+Here’s how to reduce your carbon footprint when online streaming:

-- Be picky when it comes to online content: If you really can’t decide or discover “the trailer was better than the movie”, just turn it off.
+- Be picky: If you really can’t decide or discover “the trailer was better than the movie”, just turn it off.

-- Mindfulness: Try to avoid surfing on your phone while streaming.
+- Use mindfulness: Try to avoid surfing on your phone while streaming.
 This burns through heaps of data and distracts you from the story.

-- Digital Detox: Try not to spend every evening in front of a screen.
+- Digitally detox: Try not to spend every evening in front of a screen.
 Read a book for a change, get outside and spend a night on the town with friends.

 - No YouTube music: This online streaming video service is often used as an unofficial music streaming service – with a couple of notable downsides.
 There’ll always be a video playing in the background, so if you’re not watching this translated to a complete waste of data and energy.